buzzqw/TUS/OBSS/OBSSv2-eng.md

 A Devotee of Krondal is typically a bodyguard, a protector, a sheriff who is not interested in the reasons for the choice but who knows how to judge the actions taken.

+Krondal is patient in allowing every choice to reveal its consequences, but stubborn and uncompromising in applying his judgment.
+His ambition for freedom makes him arrogant and vain, while Krondal' \*\*s motto leads him to distrust every promise and every authority.

 - **Symbol**: A sword held vertically in front of oneself
 - **Ability Score**: Charisma
 - **Traits**: Uncompromising, Vain, Arrogant, Suspicious, Patient, Ambitious, Stubborn